 27. Move your gifts to the designated person’s car/room

 28. Make sure sparklers get put out properly and don’t light guests or you on fire.

 29. Put out favors at the end of the evening- and make sure guests know to take them.

-31. Make sure correct number of guests are at each table
+31. Make sure the correct number of guests are at each table.

-33. Serve a dinner buffet because the couple forgot that their backyard wedding catering was just dropped off food and not a staff of people.
+33. Serve a dinner buffet because the couple forgot that their catering for their backyard wedding was just dropped off food and not a staff of people.

 34. Move items so they won’t get rained on.

 35. When there is a weird, loud, obtrusive noise that is interrupting the ceremony, go find the source of the noise (IE, a tire being changed on a giant semi truck) and request that it holds off for 30 minutes!
 Oh, and make that request in Chinese thanks to Google Translator.

 36. Make sure you have your requested/needed items at your place setting.

 37. Find the owners of lost items such as jewelry, shoes, cameras, purses, and more.

 38. Keep your vendors on schedule so you can enjoy as much time dancing as possible